Sign In Register

 Education

 Educational attainment is solid, with 34.2% holding a bachelor's degree or higher, near the national average.
 92.8% have completed high school.
-Area schools have an average test score of 5.7/10.
+Local schools score 6.4/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Marion has a cool climate with an average annual temperature of 41°F. Winters average 8°F in January while summers reach 69°F in July.
+With 276 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 21.5 inches.
 Air quality is rated Good with a median AQI of 38.

 Population